Menu Menü schließen

 Restrictions

 Children under 4 years of age are not allowed in the sauna area.
-Persons 16 to 18 years of age must be accompanied an adult.
-You can find the daily infusion times on the signs in the sauna area or by asking an employee.
+Young people aged 16 and over are allowed to enter without being accompanied by an adult.
+You can find up-to-date infusion times in the signage in the sauna area or contact our staff.

 To the tips

-Hot stone massages can be traced back over thousands of years, originating in Nepal, Tibet and western China.
-The stones are said to exhibit unseen healing powers.
+The roots of hot stone massage go back thousands of years, originating in Nepal, Tibet and western China.
+The stones were said to have a special and invisible healing power.

 To the tips